juliakloiber/superrr/_projects/thenewnew.md

 hero_img: "/assets/img/static/projects/thenewnewhero.jpg"
 external_link: ""
 link: '/project/thenewnew'
-description: "The New New is a space to explore our digital futures, what they hold for us, and how we can shape them."
+description: "The New New is a space to explore our digital futures, what they hold for us, and how we can shape them.
+A project in partnership with the Bertelsmann Foundation and in collaboration with The Goethe Institite and the Allianz Kulturstiftung."